dell/csm-docs/content/docs/authorization/_index.md

 To resolve this, please refer to our [troubleshooting guide](./troubleshooting) on the topic.

 ## Authorization Components Support Matrix
-CSM for Authorization consists of 2 components - the Authorization sidecar bundled with the driver and the Authorization proxy server to validate the access.
-It is important to note that the sidecar is backward compatible with older proxy versions.
-Still, keeping the sidecar and proxy server with similar versions is advised.
+CSM for Authorization consists of 2 components - The authorization sidecar, bundled with the driver, communicates with the Authorization proxy server to validate access to Storage platforms.
+The authorization sidecar is backward compatible with older Authorization proxy server versions.
+However, it is highly recommended to have the Authorization proxy server and sidecar installed from the same release of CSM.

 ## Roles and Responsibilities